 Geyikbayiri also stands for the biggest climbing area in Turkey and consist of 36 sectors, with more than 600 sports climbing routes.
 Routes vary from beginners to the top level.

-The sweaty hiking path climbs 670 meters from 360.
-2,6 kilometres long path takes a hour to walk one way.
+The sweaty hiking path climbs 670 meters from 360 meters.
+2,6 kilometeres long path takes a hour to walk one way.

-On the way, the path marked with Lycian signs.
+On the way, the path is marked with Lycian Way signs.
 Nevertheless it’s better to follow the way on the map not to get lost.
-This part is is recently added to the Lycian footpath and not walked so often so far.
+This part is recently added to the Lycian footpath and not walked so often so far.
 Check out the Wikiloc GPS route below!

 Put enough water and some fruits to your bag for the sweaty hike!
 Local and delicious Pomgranades and Oranges available around campsites depending on the season.